 Did she have to be persuaded?
 “No. I just had to remind myself that I didn’t actually have a problem being naked, that the only issue that I had was vanity about how I would look.
 And that doesn’t matter.
 I don’t want to be a perfect person, I want to play people, normal people.
 And all kinds of people.”

-HEIDA REED stars as Elizabeth Warleggan in the BBC adaptation of Poldark, appearing also in television shows Silent Witness and Death in Paradise. .
+HEIDA REED stars as Elizabeth Warleggan in the BBC adaptation of Poldark and has also appeared in Silent Witness and Death in Paradise.